emmettgalles/resumes/README.md

 ### EmmettGalles_resume_LAW.pdf

   - Description: resume for positions relating to patent law or intellectual property defense
-  - General notes: my start date would have to be after I graduate with my undergraduate degree in May 2021
+  - General notes: my start date would have to be after I graduate with my undergraduate degree in May 2021.
+The current version of this file contains links to my publications.
+If you would like to access the links (which I highly recommend), please download the file and open it in any PDF viewer; GitHub's preview does not allow for clickable links.

 -- Emmett Galles